ices-tools-dev/echoSMs/docs/datastore_schema.md

 The dataset contents are specified by a [JSON schema](https://json-schema.org/) file stored in the echoSMs repository.
 The schema specifies the required attributes, their structure, valid values, etc.

 - [View](https://github.com/ices-tools-dev/echoSMs/blob/main/data_store/schema/v1/anatomical_data_store.json) the raw JSON schema file.
-This is the authorative source of the schema.
+This is the authoritative source of the schema.
 - [Browse](datastore_schema_browser.md#schema-browser) an interactive version of the schema.
 - [View](https://github.com/ices-tools-dev/echoSMs/tree/main/data_store/resources) an example datastore file.